ywang-structures/Structural-Model-Updating/Readme.md

 ## Citing SMU
 Y. Wang, X. Dong, D. Li, and Y. Otsuki.
 SMU: MATLAB Package for Structural Model Updating, version 1.1. https://github.com/ywang-structures/Structural-Model-Updating, January 2019.

+## Acknowledgment
+This research was partially funded by the National Science Foundation (CMMI-1150700 and CMMI-1634483).
+Any opinions, findings, and conclusions expressed in this publication are those of the authors and do not necessarily reflect the view of the sponsors.

 ## Contact

 Yang Wang, Ph.D.\